whblondeau/marc-remake/README.md

 There will be roundtripping (as time permits) where there is no data loss.

 ### Idiosyncratic practices
-Many cataloging systems have practices that are surely not general usage, but that Rabble is obligated to continue to suppoert.
+Many cataloging systems have practices that are surely not general usage, but that Rabble is obligated to continue to support.

 A real-world example: